CarlOsterberg/D7050E/d7050e_2020/HOME_EXAM.md

 ```
 The EBNF above describe a small subset of Rust with Function declarations with explicit return type being either Unit () or one of the primitive types.
 The primitive types are i32 and boolean.
-Supported statements are let, assigments, if/else, while, implicit returns all with explicit types.
+Supported statements are let, assignments, if/else, while, implicit returns all with explicit types.
 Expression operands have a few different categories, infix operations which are split into arithmetic and boolean algebraic operations.
-In retrospect less than and greater than has been wrongly grouped as boolean algebraic operations, but for development it made sense beacause they all evaluate into a boolean.
+In retrospect less than and greater than has been wrongly grouped as boolean algebraic operations, but for development it made sense because they all evaluate into a boolean.
 Supported prefix operations are negation, subtraction, reference, mutable reference and dereference.
 Parenthesized expression have precedence, prefix operations have precedence over infix operations and arithmetic operations before boolean operations.
 FactorOp has precedence over BinOp.
 Error recovery is not implemented.